mainsail-crew/moonraker-timelapse/docs/configuration.md

 ## Change the Resolution of your Camera
-You may want to change your Webcamstream to higher resolution, please refer to the documentation of your Image:
+You may want to change your Timelapse to a higher resolution, you need to change the Webcamstream to a higher resolution since the Component will grab the frame of the Streamer.
+To do so, please refer to the documentation of your Image:
 - MainsailOS: https://docs.mainsail.xyz/quicktips/multicam
 - FluiddPI: https://docs.fluidd.xyz/features/cameras